NaveenKumar-3424/AzureCloudTraining/README.md

 - Resource Groups in Azure
 - Azure Resource Manager Overview

+## Azure Virtual Machines
+Objective: Master Infrastructure as a Service (IaaS)
+- Virtualization recap
+- Create a Virtual Machine in Azure
+- Connect to the Virtual Machine
+- Deploy your first application on an Azure VM
+- Virtual Machine ScaleSets for Autoscaling

 ## Azure Networking Services
 Objective: Design and Implement Networks
 Dive deeper into Azure networking services, including Virtual Network, VPN Gateway, Azure Firewall, and Azure Load Balancer.